 From law firms to tutoring agencies, no professional services business with employees is immune to injury.
 A lawyer could slip on an icy walkway and suffer a concussion, or a tutor could trip at a student’s home and break a wrist.

-When an employee is injured, workers’ comp helps pay for medical expenses, lost wages during recovery, and more.
+When an employee is injured on the job, workers’ compensation insurance helps pay for medical expenses, disability benefits, and more.

-Typically included in a workers’ comp policy, employer’s liability insurance provides protection when a career coach, translator, travel agent, or other employee decides to sue a business owner over an injury.
+Typically included in a workers’ comp policy, employer’s liability insurance provides protection when a career coach, translator, travel agent, or other professional decides to sue a business owner over an injury.

 Employer’s liability insurance can help cover: